grasshoppermouse/gossipdata2008/README.md

-R data package for Hess and Hagen (2021) The impact of resource value, resource contestedness, and coalitions on gossiping.
+R data package for Hess and Hagen (2021) Competitive gossip: The impact of resource value, resource contestedness, and coalitions.

 To install: